krusel1/Sarcasm-Research-Project/README.md

 `Response only Classification results Select Features.ipynb`|Final notebook for select Linguistic features and Count features for response

-*Original paper published in 2020 is under ''
+*Original paper published in 2020 based of the Twitter experiments is listed as a file under  'Final_Sarcasm_CLiC_IT' *Paper on the current work is located under the file ".pdf"